-- Must pass a physical exam performed by your physician including PPD result.
+- Must be at least 17 years old - Must pass a physical exam performed by your physician including PPD result.
 Students with positive PPD should submit a copy of a chest x-ray result to the school indicating that the student does not have active tuberculosis.
 Physical exam, PPD and chest x-ray must be no longer than 60 days prior to attending clinical - Must be able to read and understand English - Must possess a valid ID and Social Security Number - Must pass the fingerprinting and criminal background screening.